0. Intro / はじめに

 pressure exerted on domestic enterprises will gradually increase when

-the state subsidy system is stricly eradicated and foreign investment
+the state subsidy system is strictly eradicated and foreign investment

 will make up a considerable proportion in the total invested capital.